DhruvKhemani/Praesidium/CONTRIBUTING.md

 If you are interested in writing code to fix issues, please open a pull request and I will have a quick read over it before implementing your contribution.

+The following is a high level overview over the source code so that you know where to add your code:

+    Python imports
+    ...
+    Utility variables
+    ...
+    Utility related classes and functions
+    ...
+    Card / reader related classes and functions
+    ...
+    UI related classes and functions
+    ...
+    Bitcoin related classes and functions
+    ...
+    Application start

 # Thank You!

 Your contributions to open source, large or small, make projects like this possible.
 Thank you for taking the time to contribute.